Do You Have an IMMORTAL Soul?

 Here is something more to consider.
 After his creation had sinned, God's justification for casting them out of the Garden was "lest he (Adam and Eve who had just rejected God's way of life) put out his hand and take also of the tree of life, and eat, and LIVE FOREVER " (Genesis 3:22).

-If, however, Adam and Eve did not possess something that allowed them to live forever, then God's concern about them acquiring this ability is justified.
-He did not want his greatest creation, in a rebellious state of mind, to exist forever in unhappiness and misery.
+If, however, Adam and Eve did not possess something that allowed them to LIVE FOREVER, then God's concern about them acquiring this ability is justified.
+He did not want his greatest creation, in a rebellious state of mind, to LIVE FOREVER in unhappiness and misery.

 Unfortunately, studying the idea of a soul in the New Testament is complicated by the inconsistency of Bible translations.
 For example, the NKJV renders the Greek word psuche TWO different ways in two verses.
 In Matthew 16:25, psuche is translated as the English word LIFE.
 In the next verse, psuche is translated as the word SOUL!

 The same translation error is also committed by the NIV, NASB, NLT and others for the same verses.
 More accurate translations like the NRSV, HCSB, HBFV and other consistently use the word 'life' for all four occurrences of psuche in Matthew 16:25-26.

 What is man?
 The Bible defines Man as a living being, life, etc. that is MORTAL.
 Man has never had an immortal soul that allows him to live past death.
 The only means by which man can have IMMORTALITY is to repent of his sins, accept Jesus as his Savior, become baptized and receive God's spirit, then OBEY the Bible and live a life of overcoming until death.